lcdiaz87/ProyectoEmpresa/doc/source/empresa.rst

-.. proyectoempresa documentation master file, created by sphinx-quickstart on Sat Nov 08 18:02:36 2014.
+.. empresa documentation master file, created by sphinx-quickstart on Sat Nov 08 18:02:36 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to proyectoempresa's documentation!
+Welcome to empresa's documentation!
 ===========================================

 Contents: